ichmi/so_long/README.md

 ```

 ### Summary
-This has been my favorite project so far, was pretty fun to create a basic computer graphics project.
+This has been my favorite project so far, was pretty fun to create a basic computer graphics project using C language only.
 It helped me to improve window management, event handling, colors, textures, along with other skills.

 Ooh, and I made all sprites avaiable in the game as well. ^-^